 Defense Contractor, 3 Managers Indicted In Fraud Case

-The indictment, handed up by a federal grand jury on Tuesday, accuses GTE Government Systems Inc. of 30 counts of ″making false and fraudulent statements and representations″ between November 1982 and April 1983.
+The indictment by a federal grand jury on Tuesday accuses GTE, a subsidiary of GTE Corp. of Stamford, Conn., of 30 counts of ″making false and fraudulent statements and representations″ from November 1982 to April 1983.

-GTE spokesman Frank Arneson declined comment until the Mountain View company has a chance to review the indictment.
+GTE spokesman Frank Arneson declined comment until the company, in suburban Mountain View, has a chance to review the indictment.

-U.S. Attorney Joseph Russoniello said his office decided to file criminal charges instead of suing to recover the funds.
-He said Defense Department probers ″were able to persuade us that the conduct was willful and intentional and clearly calculated to defraud.″
+U.S. Attorney Joseph Russoniello said his office decided to file criminal charges rather than sue to recover the funds because Defense Department investigators persuaded ″us that the conduct was willful and intentional and clearly calculated to defraud.″

 The maximum penalty for conviction on each count is five years in prison and a $10,000 fine.

-The Mountain View company, part of GTE Corp. of Stamford, Conn., makes electronic gear for the military.
+The company makes electronic gear for the military.
 It held $81 million in defense contracts in 1986.

 The Defense Contract Audit Agency started the investigation in June 1983 when auditors spotted irregularities in GTE’s billing procedures and referred the matter to military investigators, said Thomas W. Sullivan, special agent in charge of the Defense Criminal Investigative Service.